 Artificial Intelligence tools, like ChatGPT, introduce new opportunities for educators.
 While some may worry about students using AI to substitute their work, this session will illustrate a variety of examples of how teachers can design prompts that stretch students thinking.
 In an effort to be inclusive, we will offer examples from a variety of subject areas and grade levels.
 In addition, some IMSA students will illustrate how they use AI in some of their advanced projects.

-Cassandra Armstrong, a Curriculum and Professional Development Specialist at the Illinois Mathematics and Science Academy (IMSA), holds a Bachelor of Science Degree in Biological Sciences with a minor in Chemistry from Michigan State University, and a Masters of Education in Science...
+Cassandra Armstrong, Interim Director of Northern Illinois Programming at the Illinois Mathematics and Science Academy (IMSA), holds a Bachelor of Science Degree in Biological Sciences with a minor in Chemistry from Michigan State University, and a Masters of Education in Science...
 Read More →

 President, Illinois Mathematics and Science Academy